- manage your thoughts, emotions and feelings more effectively;

 - gain a new perspective on your situation;

-Counselling is often described as a talking therapy.
-It may be talking therapy but it is more than just talk or being listened to.
-It is a unique experience and your own experience will be based on what you bring to the therapeutic space as well as what I bring.
+Counselling is often described as Talking Therapy.
+It may be talking therapy to a point but it is more than just talk or being listened to.
+It is a unique experience and your own experience will be based on what you bring to the therapy space – as well as what I bring.

-Contrary to what we might hope, ‘bad’ feelings do not go away just because we do not talk about them – in fact they get worse.
-If we continuously suppress what we feel our moods are likely to become more explosive as time goes on leading to rages, depression, alcohol or drug abuse and/or reckless or obsessive behaviour.
-If we continually push our feelings down we begin to feel it in our body which reacts and affects our physical health too.
+Contrary to what you might hope, ‘bad’ feelings do not go away just because you do not talk about them or try to ignore them – in fact they get worse.
+If you continuously suppress what you feel your moods are likely to become a walking ‘time bomb’.
+This may lead to angry outbursts, depression, alcohol/substance abuse, reckless or compulsive behaviour, etc. If you continue to push your feelings down they begin to manifest themselves physically in your body.

 Through counselling, you can learn how to manage your feelings and emotions more healthily and feel less weighed down by them or exhausted.